Stuycs-K/finalprojectapcs-4-bechu-anjali-lin-selina/DEVLOG-Selina.md

 ### 2025-05-20/21 - UML Diagram, info in Prototyoe
 Total of one hour through the evening - Made a diagram with class information in an online program.
 Uploaded to repo and put in PROTOTYPE.md.
 Updated technical details and pacing as well.

+### 2025-05-22/23 - Updated UML Diagram
+Updated UML diagram according to specifications in post.
+Started during class.
+Finished and uploaded to repo at home.